LightSnowDev/OlympusWiFiControl/README.md

 Download
 -------
-The application is inside the Download folder to test.
+You can download the app here: http://lightsnowdev.1x.net/files/DebugShellTest.zip The application is also inside the Download folder to test.
 No need to compile yourself.